107 of the best pro tips for scuba diving beginners to improve your diver skills

 Water is around 800 times more dense than air.
 This means that it’s harder to perform any action underwater as a result.
 The resistance on your body in huge, so take things slowly and conserve your energy, which in turn will help reduce your air consumption too.

-Scuba dive time extension tips for beginners
+J. Dive time extension tips for beginner scuba divers

 72. Check your contents gauge at the surface